 As of this writing, there are a handful of recently-left complaints about Token Metrics:

 Samantha Atkins on YouTube: “I subscribe as both Investor and Professional.
-The more expensive one is not at all worth it imho.
-Their indices are inflexible even on weekly trader . . . .”
+The more expensive one is not at all worth it IMHO.
+Their indices are inflexible even on the weekly trader . . . .”

 Trustpilot reviews give Token Metrics an averaged rating of 2.6 out of 5.

 Tian: “. . . whenever I bring these issues to customer service, I either receive a vague response or no response at all. . . .
 The free YouTube content is actually better than the paid service.”